Paul Champ: Career

 Champ was a journalist whose passion for sports led him to actively participate in the sports press as well as in sporting institutions.
 On 5 April 1890, Champ and Adolphe de Palissaux launched Les Sports Athlétiques, a weekly publication that later became the official journal of the Union des Sociétés Françaises de Sports Athlétiques (USFSA); this happened just three months after Pierre de Coubertin had published the first edition of his monthly La Revue athlétique, France's inaugural athletics publication.
 He was also responsible for writing the first column "devoted to the universal sports movement" in the Revue Olympique, the official quarterly bulletin of the International Olympic Committee (IOC), intending to promote the development of international athletic cooperation, in line with the vision of Coubertin, the father of the modern Olympic Games, since he believed that this movement would not only benefit sports technically, but also foster a sense of noble competition, which he saw as the essence of athletics.

 On 26 December 1897, both Champ and Pallissaux attended the 1897 Club Français v English Ramblers football match, but they did so as the correspondents for Le Vélo and Journal des sports respectively.
 In February 1900, Champ was the editor-in-chief of Journal des sports, where he was responsible for running and skating, while the football articles was under the director of Frantz Reichel.
 He also played a significant role in mentoring young journalists, such as Géo Lefèvre, who learned the trade under his guidance, and who credited Champ not only as his superior at L'Auto (the future L'Équipe), but also his godfather.
 In August 1900, Champ published a book about the World Swimming Championships while Lefèvre published one about Swedish swimmers.

 He went on to co-found of the Association of Sports Journalists (AJS), an organization that remains active today, and whose first committee, which was elected on 28 February 1905, included the likes of Victor Breyer and Marcel Violette, who like Champ, were also former members of the editorial staff of Le Vélo.
 The AJS frequently received donations from sports federations, mainly because its treasurer, Paul Champ, was vice-president of the USFSA.

 Writing career

-Champ was widely recognized as one of the leading sports analyst and writers of his time, particularly in union rugby and football, which he frequently covered in his articles that were then published in the press.
+Champ was widely recognized as one of the leading sports analysts and writers of his time, particularly in union rugby and football, which he frequently covered in his articles that were then published in the press.
 His collaboration with golf champion Francois de Bellet resulted in the book Lawntennis, golf, croquet & polo, published by Bibliotheque Larousse in 1930.